At Boston University Questrom School of Business, we believe in asking, “What’s next?” More than that, we believe in having an answer.

 At Questrom, innovation really stands for inspiration.
 We don’t make changes simply for changes’ sake.
 We enhance the education we provide our students, and revolutionize management practice through our faculty’s research.
 We believe in sparking innovation that redefines.

-Our new Master of Science in Management Studies is a striking example: a nine-month, free-form program that challenges students without a background in business to tackle real-time issues with companies like AT&T, Quintiles, and Paint Bar.
+Our new Master of Science in Management Studies is a striking example: a nine-month, free-form program that challenges students without a background in business to tackle real-time issues with companies like Novartis, AT&T, Fidelity.
 Simply put, it’s changing the game.
 The program was born out of findings from our Business Education Jam, which we launched in collaboration with IBM and other premier sponsors.
 An unprecedented online brainstorm, the Jam united thousands of participants across the globe to envision solutions to a more innovative future for business education.
 The world is changing rapidly—those who don’t change with it will be left behind.

 We’re also increasing our influence with new research centers and institutes, including the Susilo Institute for Ethics in the Global Economy, which provides business students and leaders with the tools to make the most responsible decisions for their organizations and society.
 Our startup incubator, the BUzz Lab, is BU’s hub for entrepreneurship and home to some of the most creative ideas on campus.
 There’s the Boston University Institute for Sustainable Energy, too, which is administered through Questrom and is working toward a greener future for our world.
 It’s also helping Questrom and BU become leaders in the global sustainability community.